The Key mobile app

 Research and analysis

 Soon after joining The Key as Head of UX, I was tasked with designing an app for iOS and Android phones and tablets.
+It was the company's first venture into mobile apps.

 I started by carrying out user research (Oct 2017) with school leaders and governors to understand how they currently use mobile phones and tablets in their work, and to uncover what specific needs and pain points The Key's app could address.